reiki4040/rnzoo/README.md

 rnzoo
 ====

-rnzoo is useful cli to use ec2. it has some commands.
+rnzoo is useful cli to use ec2.

 ## How to Install